isomerpages/nlb-discovereads/_diy-resources/secondary/3b-teen-things.md

 ##### **Be inspired!**
-Check out these related reads for more!
+Check out these related reads for more.

 <a href="https://nlb.overdrive.com/media/4116763"><img src="/images/diyresources/secondary/tt-g-joy-forest.jpg" alt="Joy of Forest Bathing cover" style="width: 40%;"></a><br>